DreamOfTheRedChamber/system-design-interviews/scenario_fileSystem/GFS.md

   * It uses 5400 rpm disk, its bandwidth is usually 60~90MB/s.
 And multiple hard disks could be plugged together, and there will be a maximum bandwidth of 500MB/s.
   * The bottleneck is in network layer.

+## Terminology
+* Master: Stores the metadata.
+* Primary replica.
+* Secondary replica.

-## GFS write process
+## GFS write (control signal/data) flow
+### Separation of control signal and data flow
+* Master only tells GFS client which chunk servers to read/write data.
+After that it is out of the business.

+![](../.gitbook/assets/gfs_writeprocess.png)

-1. Client queries master for locations of chunk servers.
+1. **Control signal**: Client queries master for locations of chunk servers.
-2. Master replies with secondary replica locations of chunk servers.
-And master also replies with primary replica locations of chunk servers.
+2. **Control signal**: Master replies with primary and secondary replica locations of chunk servers.
-3. Client sends data to all chunkservers.
-However, after chunkservers receive the data, they will not immediately write it to disk.
+3. **Data**: Client sends data to all replicas (by picking the nearest replica first).
+However, after secondary replicas receive the data, they will not immediately write it to disk.
 Instead, they will cache it in the memory.
-4. After all secondary replicas receive data, clients will send a write request to master.
-Master will order these write requests.
+4. **Control signal**: After all secondary replicas receive data, clients will send a write request to primary replica.
+Primary replica will order all the write requests.
-5. Master will forward all write requests to secondary replicas.
+5. **Control signal**: Primary replica will forward all write requests to secondary replicas.
 Then all secondary replicas will write data to disk with the same order.
-6. After secondary replicas finish writing, it will reply to master that it has finished.
+6. **Control signal**: After secondary replicas finish writing, they will reply to primary replica that they have finished.
-7. Master will tell clients that write requests have completed successfully.
+7. **Control signal**: Primary replica will tell clients that write requests have completed successfully.

-![](../.gitbook/assets/gfs_writeprocess.png)

-### Separation of control and data flow
+### GFS data flow
-* Master only tells GFS client which chunk servers to read/write data.
-After that it is out of the business.

-### Streamlined network transmission
 #### Process
 * Data might not first be transmitted to primary replica.
 It depends on which replica is closer to the client.
 * Then the closer replica will send the data to the next replica.